-'''

 SHOW GRANT object;

-'''

-Argument Description Name of an existing table, view, or pro- cedure in the current database
+Argument Description <object></object> Name of an existing table, view, or procedure in the current database

 Description: SHOW GRANT displays the privileges defined for a specified table, view, or procedure.
-Allowed privileges are delete, execute, insert, select, update, or all.
-To change privileges, use the SQL statements GRANT OF REVOKE.
+Allowed privileges are DELETE, EXECUTE, INSERT, SELECT, UPDATE, or ALL.
+To change privileges, use the SQL statements GRANT or REVOKE.